Album cover

 Riot Grrrl resurgence.
 Queercore landmark.
 But just excellent punk, honestly.

-Dazey and the Scouts were a 4.5 man band from 2016 to 2018.
+Dazey and the Scouts were a 4.5 person band from 2016 to 2018.
 They released this one (fantastic) album which nobody noticed at the time, and then they disbanded.
 That is until 2021, when they were re-evaluated by horny and punk hungry music nerds looking for something intimate, passionate, and full of energy.
 Bless them, for this album is some good shit.
 The attention prompted the band to release physical copies, pressing nine records, a CD, and a cassette—all these years after the album’s release.

 Groan